 Developing a truly cohesive team is probably one of the most challenging tasks a typical manager will face throughout her career (hey, sorry but we get a little into advanced statistics in this post.
 Please bear with it).
 The challenges in team development are numerous, including things like:employees not getting along lack of coordination and communication between new and sometimes tenured team members political game-play and power collection lack of skill/role integration

 Now a team could be a as small as 2 members or as large as a hundred or so.
-Teams by definition are project oriented, meaning they come together for a purpose and generally speaking [...]
+Teams by definition are project oriented, meaning they come together for a purpose and generally speaking they [...]